Farmerobot/llm_postor/README.md

 We are planning to add the following features to enhance the project:

+- **Voting Results Visualization**: Display voting results using bar charts for clarity.
+- **Scenario Selection**: Allow users to choose or customize game scenarios.
+- **Player Customization**: Enable selection of preferred LLM models for players.
+- **Data Export**: Implement functionality to export game data for analysis.
-- **Configuration Panel**: A web-based configuration panel for setting game parameters (number of players, impostors, task difficulty), selecting LLM models, and customizing game scenarios.
+- **Configuration Panel**: A web-based panel for setting game parameters and customizing scenarios.
-- **Real-time Statistics**: A dashboard displaying live game statistics, such as task completion rates, voting patterns, and agent success rates.
-- **NLP Metrics**: Integration of NLP metrics (e.g., sentiment analysis, readability scores) to analyze the quality and effectiveness of the language used by the AI agents.
+- **NLP Metrics**: Analyze language quality and effectiveness.
-- **Scenario Editor**: A tool for creating and modifying game scenarios, allowing researchers to test the AI agents in different contexts and situations.
+- **Scenario Editor**: Tool for creating and modifying game scenarios.
-- **Comparative Analysis Tools**: Advanced tools for comparing the performance of different LLM models, including statistical analysis and visualization of results.
+- **Comparative Analysis Tools**: Compare LLM model performance with statistical analysis.
-- **Export and Sharing**: Functionality for exporting game data and analysis results in various formats (e.g., CSV, JSON) for further analysis and sharing.
-- **Human Player Interface**:  Allowing human players to participate in the game alongside AI agents, providing a more realistic and challenging environment for testing.
+- **Human Player Interface**: Allow human participation alongside AI agents.
-- **API Documentation**: Comprehensive API documentation for integrating custom LLM models or analytical tools.
+- **API Documentation**: Documentation for integrating custom LLM models.
-- **Automated Testing**:  Implementation of automated tests to ensure the robustness and reliability of the game engine and AI agents.
+- **Automated Testing**: Ensure robustness and reliability with automated tests.

 These planned features aim to make the project more comprehensive and versatile for researchers and enthusiasts in AI and NLP fields.